AlibabaCloudDocs/vod/intl.en-US/New Player SDK/Best Practices/Secure download.md

 ApsaraVideo Player SDK allows you to download videos from ApsaraVideo VOD by using VidSts and VidAuth sources.
 In secure download mode, a downloaded video is saved as an encrypted video.
 The encrypted video can be played only on the application that is associated with the bundle ID or signature that is specified in the console when you download the encrypted file.

+**Note:**

-**Note:** This mode protects video copyrights and can be used only by ApsaraVideo VOD users.
+-   This mode protects video copyrights and can be used only by ApsaraVideo VOD users.
+-   To use ApsaraVideo Player to cache a video encrypted by HTTP Live Streaming \(HLS\) Encryption on an on-premises device, you must enable the secure download feature in the ApsaraVideo VOD console.
+-   Videos that are downloaded in secure download mode are encrypted.
+For more information, see [HLS Encryption](/intl.en-US/Developer Guide/Video security/HLS Encryption.md).
+-   Videos that are encrypted by proprietary cryptography cannot be played in a web browser in iOS.

 ## Key implementation in Android